Bio

-I am a Distinguished McKnight University Professor of Computer Science & Engineering at The University of Minnesota, where I also co-lead the GroupLens Research Lab.
+I am a Distinguished McKnight University Professor of Computer Science & Engineering at The University of Minnesota.
+As of 2025, I serve as Department Head for Computer Science & Engeering.
+I also co-lead the GroupLens Research Lab.
 My research areas are social computing, human-computer interaction, and intelligent systems.
 I focus on issues including detecting and addressing bias, methods for doing ethical research with online communities, and integrating human and machine intelligence in systems like Wikipedia.
 I have interface design expertise in contexts including mobile and location-aware systems, and web search and information management.
 I am active in my professional community, for example, having served as President of ACM’s Special Interest Group on Human-Computer Interaction and chaired the main conferences in my field.
 I also consult frequently on intellectual property litigation cases in my areas of expertise.

 Email: terveen@umn.edu, terveen@gmail.com Twitter: @lorenterveen